 Jobs Created in the IT-BPM Sector

 The IT-BPM industry also contributed to job generation in the countryside through the increasing popularity of remote work.
-The rising demand from global customers, higher confidence in work-from-home (WFH) arrangements, and growth in eCommerce and technology helped fuel its expansion.
+The rising demand from global customers, higher confidence in work-from-home (WFH) arrangements, and growth in e-commerce and technology helped fuel its expansion.

 Effects of COVID-19 on the IT-BPM Sector